decredcommunity/guidelines/proposals.md

   - avoid the mistake of _assuming_ that person X will do task Y, only discover that it didn't happen when it's too late
   - obtain the commitment to deliver from each person you list in the proposal
   - ideally, each member would come to comment in the proposal to express their commitment
-- [ ] plan for coordination overhead
-  - whether you're going to bill for it or not, include the time/effort for communication/coordination/management/reporting in your estimates
-  - esp. if >1 people are executing your proposal
-  - as a proposal owner, you will likely spend quite some time writing up the proposal, answering questions, and coordinating other people.
-If you wish to be compensated for this work, include it in the budget and mention it in the proposal.
-  - as a real life example, it took me more than 10 hours to prepare the [moderation](https://proposals.decred.org/proposals/32cba00) proposal and reply to comments
 - [ ] include a continuity plan
   - have a "Plan B" to avoid situations like [this](https://proposals.decred.org/proposals/c830ea5/comments/56) or [this](https://proposals.decred.org/proposals/063e382), when proposal owners stopped delivering without proper continuity arrangements
   - see [this](https://proposals.decred.org/proposals/2170df6) or [this](https://proposals.decred.org/proposals/32cba00) example
+- [ ] pick a clear proposal title
+  - summarize the proposal in one succinct line
+  - avoid hypey, vague or alarming titles
+  - as a bad example, title "A practical marketing opportunity - Massively boost the use case for DCR" [here](https://proposals.decred.org/proposals/2dcbc3e) was criticized for being manipulative and not saying anything about about the proposal
 - [ ] address non-expert audience
   - people of all kinds of backgrounds will read your proposal, including those unfamiliar with your field, and those not fluent in English
   - a good way to help more people understand your proposal is to address general and expert audiences in separate sections, as shown by [this](https://proposals.decred.org/proposals/0a1ff84) proposal
+- [ ] avoid overlaps with active proposals
+  - try to avoid having your proposal overlapping with existing active proposals by doing/funding same things
+  - if that happens, clarify how the overlap is resolved (does your proposal "take over" execution and/or funding of certain items?)
+  - we had a case when _three_ proposals included the same thing and it was very confusing
 - [ ] state how assets produced by the proposal will be "transferred" to Decred's ownership
   - where will they be uploaded and who will maintain them after the proposal is finished?
+- [ ] restrictions on deliverables
+  - specify any license or other restrictions on deliverables
+- [ ] plan the budget
+  - the main figure stakeholders care about is the _total USD_ spend limit, make sure this number is clearly visible
+  - it is convenient when _monthly USD_ spend limit is also presented
+  - if expected (average) and maximum total (and monthly) spend may vary significantly, add both numbers as done [here](https://proposals.decred.org/proposals/32cba00)
+  - talk to each member, get their monthly USD estimates (expected and maximum)
+  - a common practice is when "any unspent funds will remain in the Treasury", state this if it fits your proposal
+  - you may include estimates of labor hours and hourly rates that produced the total USD budget.
+Some proposals show this to be more transparent and provide an extra sanity check, while some omit hours to not go into too much detail and/or protect individual contractor's privacy.
+In general this is not required and it is more practical to think and communicate the proposal in terms of USD, and mention hours only for context and sanity checks (e.g. to let people ask questions like "why do you need 100 hours to update this page?").
+What matters in the end is the work delivered and funds spent.
+  - account for any raise you plan to award your team throughout the duration
+  - include a bit of extra funds for possible expansion and unforeseen expenses
+- [ ] break down where the money goes
+  - any non-trivial amount of money needs a breakdown of how it will be allocated
+  - good itemization boosts confidence, allows to discuss and adjust the plan
+  - see good examples [here](https://proposals.decred.org/proposals/c830ea5), [here](https://proposals.decred.org/proposals/1dc1571) or [here](https://proposals.decred.org/proposals/350f64b)
+  - big chunks of funds without a breakdown will raise questions
+  - not so good example [here](https://proposals.decred.org/proposals/bc20f98), where a $78K item was lacking due decomposition
+- [ ] plan for coordination overhead
+  - you will likely spend quite a few hours writing up the proposal, answering questions, and coordinating other people.
+If you wish to be compensated for this work, include it in the budget and mention it in the proposal.
+  - as a real life example, it took me more than 10 hours to prepare the [moderation](https://proposals.decred.org/proposals/32cba00) proposal and reply to comments
+  - then if it is approved, as an owner you will likely spend time/efforts on communication/coordination/management/oversight/reporting.
+Take this into account in your estimates regardless of whether you're going to bill for it or not.
+  - esp. if >1 people are executing your proposal
 - [ ] the proposal must be priced in USD but the payments will be in DCR
   - in rare cases pricing in DCR could have strong benefits (e.g. prize pools), clarify this with Politeia moderators
-- [ ] try to match the start and end of the billable work period to first and last days of calendar months (this may simplify things)
+- [ ] state an explicit start and end date of the billable work period
-  - [example](https://proposals.decred.org/proposals/32cba00): "This proposal will run for 6 months between August 1, 2020 and January 31, 2021"
+  - e.g. "work will be performed for 6 months between August 1, 2020 and January 31, 2021"
+  - even if start date is in the past, for [example](https://proposals.decred.org/proposals/c093b8a) "the proposal also covers the work performed in September and October 2020"
+  - some proposals do not state this explicitly and it is hard to tell for when they are allowed to bill
 - [ ] state proposal end condition: when term ends, when money runs out, or other
 - [ ] list all risks that you already know
   - examples [here](https://proposals.decred.org/proposals/0a1ff84) or [here](https://proposals.decred.org/proposals/32cba00)